kollin-brandenburg/ICS_HCM/LabGuide100.md

 ![](images/100/image012m.png)

-**1.2.2.25** This is the most complex mapping in this integration because the EBS API we’re leveraging has thousands of attributes that can be passed.
+**1.2.2.25** This is the most complex mapping in this integration because we’re leveraging has thousands of attributes that can be passed.

-**1.2.2.26** What you’ll see in the mapper is the possible input variables on the left and the EBS inbound variables that can be mapped to on the right.
-The values that have been mapped are shown to the right of the EBS inbound variables in the mapper.
+**1.2.2.26** What you’ll see in the mapper is the possible input variables on the left and that can be mapped to on the right.
+The values that have been mapped are shown to the right side of the inbound variables in the mapper.

 **1.2.2.27** In order to simplify this view, we want to `Filter` the Target variables.
 Select the `Filter` button above the Target section and then select the radio button labeled `Mapped`, then select the `Apply` button.